LinusCDE/chessmarkable/README.md

 When starting a game, you'll need to specifiy a slot to play on.
 On quitting the game, the FEN will get saved to `~/.config/chessmarkable/savestates.yml` which can be used to resume from.

 (The `-i` option was removed in favor to add your own fen to the above file).

+## PGN Viewer

+Chessmarkable also includes a PGN Player (huge thanks to [@rmadhwal](https://github.com/rmadhwal), for contributing this feature)!

+You can put downloaded PGN Files into the directory `~/.config/chessmarkable/pgn` on the device with software like scp, FileZilla or WinSCP.
+After this, you should be able to browse all the games from the menu point "PGN Viewer" and step through all the games.

 ## Installation